Shankapotamus3/DSPoints/DEPLOYMENT.md

 1. Click **"Manual Deploy"** → **"Deploy latest commit"** to trigger deployment
 2. Watch the deployment logs to monitor progress
+3. The app includes a `/health` endpoint that Render uses to verify the deployment is successful
-3. Once complete, click the URL at the top to open your live app
+4. Once complete (healthcheck passes), click the URL at the top to open your live app

 ### Step 6: Run Database Migrations